A look inside the Abu Walaa ISIS recruiting network

 - The Abu Walaa ISIS recruiting network has been linked to the Berlin truck attack

-- Analysts tell CNN as many as 20 Germans who have joined ISIS have ties to this network
+- Analysts say as many as 20 Germans who have joined ISIS have ties to this network

-(CNN)New light has been shed on the German terrorist network behind the Berlin attack by 345 pages of German investigative files obtained by CNN.
+(CNN)New light has been shed on the German terrorist network behind the Berlin attack in 345 pages of German investigative files that CNN has obtained.

-They reveal the alleged Tunisian truck attacker Anis Amri was part of an ISIS recruitment network that orbited around a radical preacher called Abu Walaa from al-Tamim, Iraq.
-Walaa, who styled himself ISIS' representative to Germany, built up a national following among Islamist extremists in Germany.
+They reveal that Anis Amri, the Tunisian suspect in the truck attack, was part of an ISIS recruitment network that orbited around a radical preacher called Abu Walaa from al-Tamim, Iraq.
+The cleric, who styled himself as ISIS' representative to Germany, built up a national following among Islamist extremists in the European country.

 Analysts tracking the network tell CNN as many as 20 Germans who have joined ISIS have ties to his network.